 John Martin, a white dance critic during the early to mid-1900s, criticized Beatty’s dance style as too much ballet.
 During this time, when there was much racism and stereotyping, ballet was considered a “high art” reserved for white dancers.
 Other critics, such as Margaret Lloyd, praised Beatty's technique in her work The Borzoi Book of Modern Dance.
 Lloyd wrote that she found his leaps “phenomenal, a sort of universal wish fulfillment to navigate the air.”

 Beatty’s work explored themes around African Americans' struggles and everyday life.
 Many of his pieces focused on his “personal statements about alienation, racial discrimination, and the hardships of urban life.”
 In the film Conversations with Contemporary Masters of American Modern Dance, Beatty talks about some of his more well-known choreographic works.

 According to Beatty Southern Landscape, a five-part dance describes the time right after Reconstruction in the South.
 The dance explores a historical event described in Howard Fast's novel Freedom Road.
 The plot centers around a group of black and white farmers who had happily formed a community together before being destroyed by the Ku Klux Klan.
 After the slaughter, people went into the fields at night to retrieve the bodies of their loved ones.
 The dance's most well-known and famous solo section, titled Mourner’s Bench, is about a man returning from recovering a body and reflecting on the ideas of hope and strength.

-He is considered one of the greatest African American choreographers and assumes the titles of dancer, doctor, and dance company director.
+He is considered one of the greatest Black choreographers and assumes the titles of dancer, doctor, and dance company director.
 Talley Beatty died on April 29, 1995.